KrishnamohanKapri/KrishnamohanKapri/README.md

 ## 🚀 Featured Projects

 ### ☸️ Cloud-Native DevOps Implementation — Kitchen Management System
-*December 2025 — Present*
+*December 2025 — January 2026*

-Architected and deployed cloud-native infrastructure on Kubernetes (DigitalOcean) using GitOps (Argo CD) and Infrastructure as Code (Terraform + Ansible), automating infrastructure provisioning to production-ready cluster in under 15 minutes with 8+ microservices.

 **Key Achievements:**
+- Architected and deployed cloud-native infrastructure on Kubernetes (DigitalOcean) using GitOps (Argo CD) and Infrastructure as Code (Terraform + Ansible), automating infrastructure provisioning to production-ready cluster in under 15 minutes with 8+ microservices.
 - Implemented end-to-end CI/CD pipeline with GitHub Actions for automated Docker builds, semantic versioning, and GitOps repository updates, reducing deployment time by 80%+
 - Deployed log aggregation system using Loki and Fluent Bit with custom Grafana dashboards for real-time log analysis
 - Containerized applications with multi-stage Docker builds, optimizing image sizes by 40%+ with security best practices